 The Haan Mansion Museum of Indiana Art was the State of Connecticut building at the 1904 St. Louis World’s Fair.
 Immediately after the fair, it was moved to Lafayette to become the residence of Mr. and Mrs. William Potter.
 Of chief interest are paintings, ceramics and sculpture by Indiana artists, plus American-made furniture from the Renaissance Revival period of 1860-1890.
 On display are three vases from the fair, one of them a prize winner that stands seven feet tall.

 A survey of Indiana’s magnificent mansions would not be complete without a mention of the Seiberling Mansion in Kokomo.
 Built in 1891 by Monroe Seiberling, who made his fortune in the Indiana natural gas boom of the late 19th century, it’s a combination of the Queen Anne and Romanesque Revival styles.
 The ballroom on the third floor has an entrance to the rotunda outside, and the grand porch overlooks the grounds.
 The elegant Victorian house was originally heated and illuminated by natural gas.
 Its ornate interior woodwork and parquetry uses a variety of native woods, including walnut, oak, maple, cherry, mahogany and butternut.
 The mansion serves as the museum of the Howard County Historical Society.

-For lovers of antiques, decorative arts and American history—and anyone who entertains dreams of lavish lifestyles from a bygone era—the historic house museums of Indiana have much to offer.
+For lovers of antiques, decorative arts and American history—and anyone who entertains dreams of lavish lifestyles from a bygone era—the mansion tours in Indiana are must-do on any itinerary.